jocortems/azure_china_controller_ha/README.md

-# Launch an Aviatrix Controller in Azure with High Availability
+# Launch an Aviatrix Controller in Azure China with High Availability

 ## Description